Super-Guesser/ctf/2021/google-ctf/pwn/tridroid/README.md

     },
 });
 ```
-Then we can use arb read to read stack content and find jnienv and jobj ptr.
+Then we can use arb read to read stack content and find jnienv and jobj ptr that we have from frida.
 ```js
 for (let i = -0x1000; i < 0x1000; i += 8) {
 	console.log(read(stack + BigInt(i));